Discover a world of educational opportunities to support your lifelong learning

 Once you've completed the minimum hospital training term and requirements, you're ready to start your GP terms in a general practice.

-As soon as you're accepted into the AGPT Program, you're considered a registrar.
-Vocational training towards RACGP Fellowship (FRACGP) is three years full-time (or part-time equivalent), comprising hospital training (12 months), general practice placements (18 months) and extended skills (six months).
+Vocational training towards RACGP Fellowship (FRACGP) is three years full-time (or part-time equivalent).
+The first year consists of hospital training (12 months), followed by general practice placements (18 months) and extended skills (six months).
+You may be eligible to apply for recognition of prior learning and experience and reduce your training time if you have previous hospital experience.

 If you're wanting to further develop your capabilities as a GP, there is also the option to complete an extra year of additional rural skills training and obtain the RACGP's Rural Generalist Fellowship.
 This training provides the opportunity to learn about the specific health needs of rural and remote communities, and develop additional emergency medicine skills and procedural/non-procedural skills to meet those needs.